 The Benefits of Sedation Dentistry

-One of the major benefits of sedation dentistry is that you often feel like your dental visit lasts only a few minutes, when in fact it might have taken hours to perform.
+One of the major benefits of dental sedation is that you often feel like your dental visit lasts only a few minutes, when in fact it might have taken hours to perform.
 If you’re reluctant to change the appearance of your smile because you’re afraid or anxious about undergoing long dental procedures, sedation dentistry can be a benefit because it will provide a comfortable atmosphere during the treatment process.

-Also, because sedation dentistry addresses the fears that may keep you from going to the dentist on a regular basis, you would be more likely to receive recommended routine care.
+Also, because sedation addresses the fears that may keep you from going to the dentist on a regular basis, you would be more likely to receive recommended routine care.
 As a result, you would be less likely to neglect your oral health or allow oral health problems to build to the point when drastic dental treatment becomes necessary.
 Let us know if you think you would benefit from sedation dentistry.